 New Hospice @ Home Program Wins $65K in the 2023 WINK Den

-Last night on the eve of International Women’s Day, the women of WINK gathered for our 2023 WINK Den to hear pitches from two amazing new programs at Humber River Hospital: the expansion of our Acessa ProVu program, a minimally invasive approach to treating uterine fibroids, and a new Hospice @ Home project, an initiative supporting patients who prefer end of life care at home.
+On March 8th, the eve of International Women’s Day, the women of WINK gathered for our 2023 WINK Den to hear pitches from two amazing new programs at Humber River Hospital: the expansion of our Acessa ProVu program, a minimally invasive approach to treating uterine fibroids, and a new Hospice @ Home project, an initiative supporting patients who prefer end of life care at home.

 After hearing each pitch, WINK members had the opportunity to meet and mingle with representatives from each program, including physicians, program staff, and grateful patients to learn more about each cause.